-For the firms working in more exotic assets classes, it is fast becoming ever more critical to ensure all the channels of communications trader’s use are captured in real-time.
+For the firms working in more exotic asset classes, it is fast becoming ever more critical to ensure all the channels of communications traders use are captured in real-time.
 Most importantly, related data must be secure, accessible and searchable and ideally not stored in siloed databases.

 As the sheriffs of their respective financial territories, the regulators aim to maintain the integrity of the financial markets.
 The authoritarian actions seen in the last few weeks show they are ready to take firm control of their plains.

-Reaction – Ensure you can meet Governance controls, cultural habits, and have the tools needed to stay ahead of bad players in real-time.
+- Reaction – Ensure you can meet Governance controls and cultural habits and have the tools needed to stay ahead of bad players in real-time.
 Investigations are often complex so being able to report on communications is very helpful.

 - Protection – Some online financial services are not registered with the UK Financial Conduct Authority.
 Always use a firm that is on the registry or temporarily registered with the FCA or equivalent body.

 - Visibility – If you are responsible for trading data, make sure you can access all your data from one pane and be ready to reconstruct when needed.

 - Disclaimer – This Content is for informational purposes only, and you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
 Values are correct as of August 2021.

 Discover how Speakerbus can help you meet your regulatory obligations in our article, How Speakerbus Helps Traders Work Remotely and Stay Compliant.